open-mmlab/mmaction2/demo/README.md

 - `HUMAN_DETECTION_CONFIG_FILE`: The human detection config file path.
 - `HUMAN_DETECTION_CHECKPOINT`: The human detection checkpoint URL.
 - `HUMAN_DETECTION_SCORE_THRE`: The score threshold for human detection.
 Default: 0.9.
 - `INPUT_VIDEO`: The webcam id or video path of the source.
-Default: `'0'`.
+Default: `0`.
 - `LABEL_MAP`: The label map used.
 Default: `demo/label_map_ava.txt`
 - `DEVICE`: Type of device to run the demo.
 Allowed values are cuda device like `cuda:0` or `cpu`.
 Default: `cuda:0`.
 - `OUTPUT_FPS`: The FPS of demo video output.
 Default: 15.
 - `OUTPUT_FILENAME`: Path to the output file which is a video format.
 Default: None.
 - `--show`: Whether to show predictions with `cv2.imshow`.
 - `DISPLAY_HEIGHT`: The height of the display frame.
+Default: 0.
 - `DISPLAY_WIDTH`: The width of the display frame.
+Default: 0.
+If `DISPLAY_HEIGHT <= 0 and DISPLAY_WIDTH <= 0`, the display frame and input video share the same shape.
 - `PREDICT_STEPSIZE`: Make a prediction per N frames.
-Default: 33.
+Default: 8.
-- `CLIP_VIS_RADIUS`: The radius of the draw frames number for each clip.
-In other words, for each clip, there are at most `2 * CLIP_VIS_RADIUS` frames to be draw around the keyframe.
-DEFAULT: 10.
+- `CLIP_VIS_LENGTH`: The number of the draw frames for each clip.
+In other words, for each clip, there are at most `CLIP_VIS_LENGTH` frames to be draw around the keyframe.
+DEFAULT: 8.

 Tips to get a better experience for webcam demo: